Message Types

 use horus::prelude::*;

-// From any serializable value
+// Create from any serializable type

-let msg = GenericMessage::from_value(&serde_json::json!({
+let msg = GenericMessage::from_value(&reading)?;

-// Send via topic
+// Send through a topic

-let topic: Topic<GenericMessage> = Topic::new("detections")?;
+let topic: Topic<GenericMessage> = Topic::new("sensor.generic")?;

 topic.send(msg);